litemerafrukt/Lazy-templates-for-PHP/README.md

 # Ltpl - Lazy templates
 Very simple templating for PHP.
 A kind of boilerplate.
 Add stuff you need when you need it.
 Think KISS.
-But mostly skip it, there are good and mature alternetives :)

 Use {@somekeyname} in your template html file to substitute with a value from $key => $value array.